recap.at

 The casualty count was staggering.
 France lost roughly 25,000 men killed or wounded, plus 8,000 captured.
 Allied losses-about 22,000 total-were nearly as severe, but replacements were available.
 More importantly, the Prussians and Dutch kept pursuing Napoleon's army for days afterward, preventing any chance of regrouping.

-Napoleon abdicated four days later and was exiled to St. Helena, a remote island in the Atlantic.
+Napoleon abdicated four days later and was subsequently exiled to St. Helena, a remote island in the South Atlantic, in August 1815.
 The Concert of Europe settled into a new order at the Congress of Vienna, where the major powers carved up the map to prevent any single nation from dominating again.
-Waterloo didn't just end one man's ambitions—it ended an era of revolutionary warfare and ushered in a century of relative (if unstable) great-power peace.
+Waterloo didn't just end one man's ambitions-it ended an era of revolutionary warfare and ushered in a century of relative (if unstable) great-power peace.

 Timeline